crayola/DRL_course/CourseOutline.md

 # Chapter 2: Deep Q-learning

-## 2.1 Theoretical Foundations of DQN
+## 2.1 The DQN algorithm
-- Learner will be able to explain the Deep Q-learning algorithm.
+- Learner will be able to explain the DQN algorithm.
 - Learner will be able to describe the architecture and components of Deep Q-Networks (DQN), including how neural networks are used to approximate Q-values, the role of experience replay in breaking correlation between sequences, and the purpose of fixed Q-targets in stabilizing the learning process.
 - Terms/concepts introduced: Q-learning, DQN architecture, experience replay, fixed Q-targets, Epsilon greediness.